 The value of the property within the District is significant because, in the event of a delinquency in the payment of the Special Tax, the District may foreclose only against delinquent parcels.
 Likewise, the ratio of the value of a parcel to its "share" of the Bonds is important because it provides an indication of the extent of the relative burden imposed on each parcel by the applicable Special Tax.
-As indicated above, the minimum market value of the property within the District is not less than \$71,001,082.
-The ratio of that value to the

-\$5,330,000 total principal amount of the Bonds is approximately 13.32-to-1.
+As indicated above, the minimum market value of the property within the District is not less than \$291,905,099.
+The ratio of that value to the \$30,760,000 total principal amount of the Bonds is approximately 9.49-to-1.
 This ratio does not include other overlapping general obligation debt within the District.
 At this time there is no other overlapping land secured special tax or assessment debt within the District.
 See "- Direct and Overlapping Debt."
-Taking the \$5,330,000 principal amount of the Bonds and other overlapping general obligation debt within the District into account, the ratio of the minimum market value to the total amount of direct and overlapping bonded debt for the District of \$410,800 is approximately 12.37-to-1.
-Table 4 sets forth the minimum market value-to-lien ratios of all the taxable property within the District by development status as of July 17, 2023 based on the projected Fiscal Year 2024-25 Special Tax levy.
+Taking the \$30,760,000 principal amount of the Bonds and \$2,177,820 in other overlapping general obligation debt within the District into account, the ratio of the minimum market value to the total amount of direct and overlapping bonded debt for the District of \$32,937,820 is approximately 8.86-to-1.
+Table 4A sets forth the minimum market value-to-lien ratios of all the taxable property within the District by development status as of August 1, 2024 based on the projected Fiscal Year 2025-26 Special Tax levy.
+Table 4B sets forth the minimum market value-to-lien ratios of all the taxable property within the District based on a projected Fiscal Year 2025-26 Special Tax levy assuming that building permits are issued for all 526 parcels within the District prior to May 1, 2025.
 Each of the aforesaid value-to-lien ratios is for the entire District, however, the ratios of the value of individual lots within the District to their respective shares of the principal amount of the Bonds can be expected to vary substantially depending upon the selling price thereof.

-The following Table 5 sets forth the value-to-lien ratios within the District by land use class under the Rate and Method using the principal amount of the Bonds allocated based on the projected Fiscal Year 2024-25 Special Tax levy.
+The following Table 5A sets forth the value-to-lien ratios within the District by land use class under the Rate and Method using the principal amount of the Bonds allocated based on the projected Fiscal Year 2025-26 Special Tax levy based on development status as of August 1, 2024.